The Best Nutrition for a Toned Body

-There are foods that can help us to improve our muscle tone and combat flabbiness in a healthy way, as long as we also engage in physical exercise.
+There are foods that can help you to improve your muscle tone and combat flabbiness in a healthy way, as long as you also engage in physical exercise.

-In this article we will give you suggestions for you to prepare your daily menus with foods that will help you obtain a lean and toned body, even for vegetarians and vegans.
-So continue reading if you’re interested in getting advice on nutrition for a toned body!
+In this article, we’ll give you suggestions for you to prepare your daily menus with foods that will help you obtain a lean and toned body.

-When we talk about the health of our muscles, the first thing to emphasize is the importance of protein, but we must know how to choose what is best for us.
-In addition, protein also helps us lose weight and reduce our waistline:
+When we talk about the health of our muscles, the first thing to emphasize is the importance of protein.
+After all, protein also helps you lose weight and reduce your waistline

-- Red meat: is the protein that most increases muscle, but we must eat it in moderation because it can increase the risk of cardiovascular disease.
-Once a week will suffice.
+- Red meat is the protein that most increases muscle.
+However, you should eat it in moderation because it can increase the risk of cardiovascular disease.
+Once or twice a week is enough.

-- White meat: the alternative if what we want is just to tone and firm without increasing muscle mass.
+- White meat is great if what you want is just to tone and firm without increasing muscle mass.

-- Eggs: egg whites contain the most protein, while the yolk contains more fat.
-We can prepare omelets with two egg whites and one yolk, for example.
+- Eggs: Egg whites contain the most protein, while the yolk contains more fat.
+You can prepare omelets with two egg whites and one yolk, for example.

-- Legumes (beans): the source of superior vegetable protein.
-They are inexpensive and healthy.
-If you do not eat them because they cause gas, we recommend cooking them with cumin and kombu seaweed, or even grinding them to prepare creams.
-In addition, if you combine them with grains such as brown rice, we get a really complete protein.
+- Legumes (beans): These are the best source of vegetable protein.
+In addition, if you combine them with grains such as brown rice, you get a really complete protein.

-- Algae (seaweed): we especially recommend Spirulina algae or Klamath, which can be eaten daily.
+- Algae (seaweed): We especially recommend Spirulina algae or Klamath, which you can eat daily.

-Fats are vital for our body, but if we want to prevent them from building up and thereby losing body tone, we should reduce saturated fats and choose healthy fats, such as:
+Fats are vital for the body, but if you want to prevent them from building up in order to have a toned body, you should reduce saturated fats and choose healthy fats, such as:

-- Premium vegetable oils: olive, coconut, sesame, flax, evening primrose, wheat germ, etc.
+- Premium vegetable oils: These include olive, coconut, sesame, flax, evening primrose, and wheat germ oil, among others

 - Nuts like macadamia nuts, hazelnuts, peanuts or almonds.